 Through trial and experimentation, I grew to know the medium well and have been working with it ever since.
 I still use acrylic and drawing mediums, especially in my collaborative work with artist Luna Lee Ray, but the potential of the cold wax medium continues to fascinate me.
 Until recently, I knew of no other artists using it, therefore all my knowledge of its applications has been realized through my own continuous working and experimentation.
 Whether I am mixing it with oil paint, sand, crushed wax, chalk, or other materials and building it into layers, or I am carving into the highly workable surface it creates, I enjoy the cold wax which requires no heating (unlike encaustic,) and has a slow drying time allowing for long-term working.

 As a child and young adult, I spent a great deal of time outdoors in the woody environment of the midwest, thereby gleaning a lifelong interest and passion for all things natural.
 Since then, I have studied natural sciences and gathered enough understanding of how things grow and exist in the physical world to bring a deep influence to my work.
 This influence can be seen in not only the themes I choose, but in the layer-based working process I use to make my highly textural and organic looking surfaces.

 My goals in the future involve continuing to create with cold wax medium and to work with drawing media on paper, and to continue being an active member at Frank Gallery in Chapel Hill, an artists’ collective.
-I also plan to continue my collaborative work with Luna Lee Ray, and to promote my 2020 memoir titled Found Objects: an artist’s life, available on Amazon.com
+I also plan to continue my collaborative work with Luna Lee Ray, and to promote my 2023 illustrated memoir titled Found Objects: an artist’s life.

-Click here to view my memoir on Amazon, also available at Frank Gallery.
+View my illustrated memoir product page, book also available at Frank Gallery.